 Part of the America’s Entrepreneurs Special Report

-Gerald John, just shy of his 75th birthday, has been a barber in Ord, Neb. — population 2,014 — since 1961 (with a two year break with the U.S. Army).
+Gerald John, just shy of his 77th birthday, has been a barber in Ord, Neb. — population 2,014 — since 1961 (with a two year break with the U.S. Army).
 He bought the barbershop in 1973.
-When John started thinking about retiring about two years ago, he hoped someone locally would take it over.
+When John started thinking about retiring about four years ago, he hoped someone locally would take it over.
 “I didn’t want to shut the doors,” he says.

 “She fixed it up the way she wanted,” says John.
 “I’m real happy for her.”
 The new owner adds: “I hope to keep the traditions that Gerald had alive.”